Buyer Enablement

 Give information that's relevant and convenient for them.
 Don't overwhelm them with too much information and unnecessary details.

-Employ the use of a sales playbook and sales microsite
+Employ the use of a digital sales room

 By 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels.